ghoomfrog/universe/computer science/overwrite-insert difference format.md

 # Overwrite/Insert Difference Format

 The Overwrite/Insert Difference Format (OIDF) is an efficient, computer-friendly format for describing the byte-level difference between two pieces of nullphobic[^nullphobic] data.
-The difference is a sequence of structures in the following format.
+The difference is a sequence of structures in the following format:

 Field          |Size      |Description
 ---------------|----------|-----------